Programs : Brochure

-Graduate and undergraduate students from schools across the UW campus as well as non-matriculated students are encouraged to participate in the program during both the winter and spring quarters (spring semester+) of 2018.
-Students may also elect to participate in the program during the winter or spring quarter alone.
-The program is sponsored by the UW Department of Landscape Architecture in collaboration with the UW Jackson School of International Studies/Nepal Studies Initiative and the Informal Urban Communities Initiative.
-Nepali collaborators include Tribhuvan University, Kathmandu University and local NGOs such as Lumanti, Abari and Communiterre Nepal.
+Graduate and undergraduate students from schools across the UW campus as well as non-matriculated students are encouraged to participate in the program during the spring quarter of 2018.
+The program is sponsored by the UW Department of Landscape Architecture with the support of the Nepal Studies Initiative housed in the Jackson School of International Studies’ South Asia Center, and the Department of Global Health.
+Nepali collaborators include Kathmandu University, Tribhuvan University, and local NGOs Lumanti, and Nepal Communitere.

-Applications for the spring program will accepted on a rolling basis until November 15, 2017.
+Applications for the spring program will accepted on a rolling basis until Janauary 15, 2018.

 Kathmandu Valley, Chitwan National Park/Terrai Region and Pokhara/Anapurna Region